Brazil says believes Libya will respect contracts

-BRASILIA Brazil has received information the contracts of Brazilian companies will be respected by a new government in Libya despite the South American country's failure to back the rebellion, the foreign minister told Reuters on Tuesday.
+BRASILIA Brazil has received information the contracts of Brazilian companies will be respected by a new government in Libya despite Brasilia's failure to back the rebellion, the foreign minister told Reuters on Tuesday.

-His comments came as rebels appeared close to ending the 42-year rule of Muammar Gaddafi and concern grew that a new government could punish companies from countries such as China and Brazil that did not throw their support behind the rebels.

 "Because we have received information that contracts will be respected even if there is a change (in government)," he added, without specifying the source of the information.

-An official at Libyan rebel oil firm AGOCO told Reuters a government led by the rebels could have some "political issues" with Russia, China and Brazil over those countries' lack of support.
+An official at Libyan rebel oil firm AGOCO told Reuters a government led by the rebels could have some "political issues" with Russia, China and Brazil over those countries' lack of support for the rebels' fight against Muammar Gaddafi.

-China responded by urging Libya to protect its investments and said their oil trade benefited both countries.
-Among the Brazilian firms operating in Libya are oil giant Petrobras and infrastructure company Odebrecht.

-Along with Russia and China, Brazil did not back strong sanctions against Gaddafi and has supported a negotiated end to the conflict.
-Brazil was also among countries that abstained in March from passing a U.N.
-Security Council resolution authorizing the use of force to impose a no-fly zone.

-Brazil still recognizes Gaddafi as the legitimate ruler of Libya, although according to the Agencia Brasil news agency a rebel flag was flying over the Libyan embassy in Brasilia on Tuesday.

-The six-month-old conflict appears to have reached its endgame as the rebels entered Gaddafi's headquarters in Tripoli on Tuesday.
+The conflict appears to have reached its endgame as the rebels battle around Gaddafi's headquarters in Tripoli.

 Western powers, which have mostly backed the disparate opposition to Gaddafi, are moving ahead with plans to support a new administration with which they hope to tap Libya's oil wealth.